discord-quest/discord-quest-bot/README.md

 # discord-quest-bot

 Discord bot for the Discord Hackweek.
-Will probably be released publicly later.
-For now, please use the support server below to play.
+You can add it to your server [here](https://discordapp.com/oauth2/authorize?client_id=592763216002547723&scope=bot&permissions=19520).
+This is hosted on a heroku hobby instance.

+The only command you'll need is `;play`

 # Support Server